Summertime Allergies

 • Nasal decongestant sprays may alleviate stuffiness, but should only be used for a limited time as prolonged use may cause infection or other complications.

-While seasonal allergies are still nothing to sneeze at, visiting your allergist, reducing your exposure to summer allergens, and choosing from a wide array of OTC treatments and medications can ease your allergy symptoms and help you better enjoy the sunny season.
-You’ll be breathing easier in no time.
+While seasonal allergy symptoms are still nothing to sneeze at, visiting your allergist, reducing your exposure to summer allergens, and choosing from a wide array of OTC treatments and medications can ease your allergy symptoms and help you better enjoy the sunny season.